 Usually there is a multistage application procedure that varies from institution to institution.
 Positions are advertised either by the relevant research institute itself, the university or the research organisation.

 If the subject of the research group is open, then a specific project proposal has to be submitted.
 Frequently applications have to be written in English, and occasionally they can only be submitted online on a special application portal.

+The salary of the junior research group leader is often part of the budget available to the junior research group for staff and equipment.
 Generally, junior research group leaders are paid in accordance with the collective agreement for state public employees.
-Depending on professional experience and grading, monthly gross income is between 3,700 and 4,500 euros.
+Depending on professional experience and grading, monthly gross income is between roughly 4,900 and 6,600 euros.

 Job search & funding

 Where are vacancies for junior research group leaders advertised?
 And who provides funding for international researchers?
 Here you will find more information: